Skip to content

 Each subtitle block in an SRT file is arranged in the following format:

-2. Timestamp (displays the start time and end time, accurate to the millisecond)
+2. Timestamp (shows start and end time, precise to milliseconds)

 3. Subtitle Content (can contain multiple lines of text)

-4. A blank line (used to separate subtitle blocks)
+4. An empty line (used to separate subtitle blocks)

 SRT Example